 The CryptO'pinion?

 Playing Hostages is quite unique and something way ahead of its time in my humble opinion.
 The format of how the action takes place and the methods of different mini-games to complete the mission is excellent.
 It certainly paved the way for future tactical-based games in many respects.
-I think I'll have another game now, without getting Mike killed this time! (why is it always Mike that dies?).
-Anyhow, I think Hostages is fantastic!!
+I think I'll have another game now, without getting Mike killed this time! (why is it always Mike who dies?).
+Anyhow, it's obvious isn't it?
+But I think Hostages is fantastic!!

-We begin by getting the snipers in place which means dodging searchlights and hiding in the shadows.
+We begin by getting the snipers in place to dodge searchlights and hide in the shadows.

 Check the map to verify your positions are correct.
 I still say 'Mike' sounds rather odd...